 The Company's reportable segments are defined as follows: (1) Property, which is comprised of catastrophe and other property reinsurance and insurance written on behalf of the Company's operating subsidiaries and certain joint ventures managed by the Company's ventures unit, and (2) Casualty and Specialty, which is comprised of casualty and specialty reinsurance and insurance written on behalf of the Company's operating subsidiaries and certain joint ventures managed by the Company's ventures unit.
-In addition to its reportable segments, the Company has an Other category, which primarily includes its strategic investments, investments unit, corporate expenses, capital servicing costs, noncontrolling interests and the remnants of its former Bermuda-based insurance operations.
-From the acquisition date, March 22, 2019, through March 31, 2019, the results of operations of the TMR Group Entities were not material, and as a result were not included in the Company's consolidated statements of operations for the three months ended March 31, 2019.
-In future periods, the results of operations of the TMR Group Entities will be reflected in the Company's existing reportable segments.
+In addition to its reportable segments, the Company has an Other category, which primarily includes its strategic investments, investments unit, corporate expenses, capital servicing costs, noncontrolling interests, certain expenses related to acquisitions and the remnants of its former Bermuda-based insurance operations.
+The results of operations of the TMR Group Entities from March 22, 2019, through June 30, 2019, are reflected in the Company's existing reportable segments for the three and six months ended June 30, 2019.